barwein/NC_for_IV/README.md

    ```bash
    Rscript main.R
    ```
-4. **Inspect outputs** under `results/`—sub‑directories mirror the paper structure.
+4. **Inspect outputs** under relevant the folders.
 Tables are saved as CSV/LaTeX, figures as PDF/PNG.

 Paths are relative so no manual editing of paths is required.